-- 1. All athletes MUST have on file a current physical exam certificate that will not expire within the season in order to practice or participate. - 2.
-All athletes must show evidence of being covered by a health insurance plan.
-Students must show proof of insurance at registration by submitting insurance company name and policy # or by enrolling in the school insurance plan.
+1. All athletes MUST have on file a current physical exam certificate that will not expire within the season in order to practice or participate.

-3. If the Athletic/Activity Director has reasonable cause to believe a student's health condition may pose a risk to the student or others in the activity, the director may require a more current certification of fitness to participate from a physician.
+- 2. All athletes must show evidence of being covered by a health insurance plan.
+Students must show proof of insurance at registration by submitting insurance company name and policy number. - 3.
+If the Athletic/Activity Director has reasonable cause to believe a student's health condition may pose a risk to the student or others in the activity, the director may require a more current certification of fitness to participate from a physician.